-email is sent to the designated program members.
+Request email is sent to the designated program members.
 Recipients apply the

 NAA policy when they reply to the sign-off request message.

 Frank is the lead on the Program X design team.
 They have a design

 which they believe can be released to the integration team.
 Frank